Specify Initial Conditions for Bus Elements

 If any of the elements of the target bus use a data type other than

-types of the fields of initial condition structures.
-The technique that you choose
+the fields of initial condition structures.
+The technique that you choose can influence the

 Create Full Structures for Initialization